Annual Update

 The strategy is simple and straightforward.
 You divide the portfolio among 10 different asset classes - represented by 10 different funds - that reflect our Oxford asset allocation model.

-Then once a year you take 20 minutes to rebalance it.
-(This is done by selling back the funds that have appreciated the most and using the proceeds to add to the ones that have lagged, thereby returning each of the funds to its original allocation.)
+Rebalancing is done by selling some shares of the funds that have appreciated the most and using the proceeds to add to the ones that have lagged, thereby returning each fund to its original allocation.

-The rest of the time you are free to “go fishin’,” whether you define that as golf, travel, time with the grandkids or casting a line in the shade somewhere.
+The rest of the time you are free to “go fishin’,” whether you define that as golf, travel, time with the grandkids, or casting a line in the shade somewhere.

 That means they ride out every downturn and correction in the market without a shock absorber.

-Our Gone Fishin’ Portfolio, on the other hand, has 30% of its assets invested across high-grade bonds, high-yield bonds and inflation-adjusted Treasurys (or TIPS).
+Our Gone Fishin’ Portfolio, on the other hand, has 30% of its assets invested across high-grade bonds, high-yield bonds, and inflation-adjusted Treasurys (or TIPS).

 The result: less volatility - and fewer sleepless nights.

-The Gone Fishin’ Portfolio takes a global approach and has substantial exposure to international markets, which make up 57% of the world’s equity market capitalization.
+The Gone Fishin’ Portfolio takes a global approach and has substantial exposure to international markets, which make up 41% of the world’s equity market capitalization.

 Those bourses underperformed the U.S. market last year.